PostHog/posthog.com/contents/blog/10x-engineers-do-user-interviews.md

 Your users are real people.
 They have problems to overcome.
 They work in a team.
 They have hopes and dreams.
 But if the only information that you get is the ticket "Add a button to this page" you miss all that context.
 And you miss the opportunity to build a significantly better product.

-Let's discuss an example from PostHog: we were getting requests for handling revenue in PostHog.
-If taken at face value, we might work on "Adding revenue support to PostHog" - and have added a custom database field and display options for the common currencies.
+Let's discuss an example from PostHog: we were getting requests for setting currency symbols on charts.
+We could have added the most common currency symbols to the chart and called it done.

+But we decided to dig deeper and speak to our users.
+Why did they want currency symbols on their charts in PostHog?
+What was the problem?

-Instead, we went deeper - asking them why did they want revenue data in PostHog?
-We learned that if a teammate created the chart it was often unclear what the axes of charts was referring to.
-This affected charts containing revenue data but also other types of data such as app response times measured in milliseconds.
-We refined the problem to support custom prefixes and postfixes and built it within a day.
-And compared to the original problem definition we improved support for much more than just revenue data.
+We learned that if a teammate created the chart it was often unclear what the axes of charts referred.
+This affected charts containing revenue but also other types of data such as app response times measured in milliseconds.
+We reframed the problem to support custom prefixes and postfixes and built it within a day.
+And compared to the original problem definition we solved the long-tail of use cases that we'd otherwise have to add incrementally.

 ![Custom Prefix](../images/blog/10x-engineers-do-user-interviews/custom-prefix.png)